Logit vs Probit Models: Differences, Examples

-Logit models are a form of a statistical model that is used to predict the probability of an event occurring.
-Logit models are also called logistic regression models.
+Logit model is a form of a regression model that is used to fit a categorical dependent variable and predict the probability of an event occurring.
+Logit model is also called logistic regression model.
 The logit model is based on the logistic function (also called the sigmoid function), which is used to model situations where there are two / binary possible outcomes or categorical outcomes.
-The logistic function can be used to model a variety of situations, including binary dependent variables, dichotomous dependent variables, and categorical data.
-The logit function is used to model the relationship between the predictors and the probability of the event occurring, and it produces an output on a continuous scale that ranges from 0 to 1.
+That said, logit models can also be generalized to dependent categorical variable which can have more than two possible outcomes.
+The logit function produces an output on a continuous scale that ranges from 0 to 1.

-Logit models generally take one of two forms: multinomial logits and binary logits.
-Multinomial logits predict a value from multiple mutually exclusive outcomes, while binary logits predict either a 1 or 0 outcome from a single variable.
-In both cases, the model takes into account independent variables that may influence the outcome, such as borrower’s credit score, income, debt-to-income ratio, loan amount, etc when predicting whether borrower would default on loan.
+- In both cases, the model takes into account independent variables that may influence the outcome, such as borrower’s credit score, income, debt-to-income ratio, loan amount, etc when predicting whether borrower would default on loan.
 The model then produces an estimated probability which is compared against a predetermined threshold to determine if the predicted outcome is correct or not.

 A logit function can be written as follows: